-- 1. Dispense 150 μ L of 1x Assay Buffer in each well. - 2.
+- 1. Dispense 150 $\mu L$ of 1x Assay Buffer in each well. - 2.
+Place the plate on a plate magnet, protected from light, and let beads sediment for at least 5 min.
+Meanwhile, prepare a dilution of the Exiting Peptide Antibody... - 3.
 While holding microplate tightly to the magnet, flick the plate and blot on a paper towel to minimize cross-contamination of wells.
-After returning plate upright, vortex for 2 seconds to disperse the beads. - 3.
-While holding microplate tightly to the magnet, flick the plate.
 After returning plate upright, vortex for 2 seconds to disperse the beads.